flagship-io/flagship-nginx-module/README.md

 #### Building from docker

-We have build and published a docker image that you can pull from [Dockerhub](https://hub.docker.com/repository/docker/flagshipio/nginx-module-builder) or simply run the command
+We have built and published a docker image that you can pull from [Dockerhub](https://hub.docker.com/repository/docker/flagshipio/nginx-module-builder) or simply run the command

 ```
 docker run --rm -t --name nginx-module-builder -e "NGINX_VERSION=1.20.2" \